 Standard toiletry items in sizes of 100ml or less in case I am carrying my bag on.
-We got the coconut oil in Thailand and I used it as a mosquito repellant and body moisterizer.
-The deet is for more heavy duty use.
+We got the coconut oil in Thailand and I used it as a mosquito repellant and body moisturizer.
+I also had a more heavy-duty mosquito repellant when needed.

 The Lush mouthwash tabs are great as they last for over two months in just one tiny bottle – better for the environment and it saves a lot of space.
 You can also get toothpaste tabs and solid shampoo bars from Lush and I would like to try these in the future.

 I have been using my menstrual cup for years instead of tampons and it will save you so much money – and it’s good for the environment.
 Tampons can also be pretty expensive in developing countries, and hard to find.

 Other Items on my Sri Lanka Packing List